michalkmet/xp-growing-plant/NOTES.md

 ## Plans

-- ✅ TODO it should return exception when given wrong upSpeed input
+- ✅  it should return exception when given wrong upSpeed input
-- ✅ TODO it should return exception when given wrong downSpeed input
+- ✅  it should return exception when given wrong downSpeed input
-- ✅ TODO it should return exception when given wrong desiredHeight input
+- ✅  it should return exception when given wrong desiredHeight input
-- ✅ TODO it should return 1 when given (10,5,4)
+- ✅  it should return 1 when given (10,5,4)
-- ✅ TODO it should return 2 when given (10,9,11)
+- ✅  it should return 2 when given (10,9,11)
-- ✅ TODO it should return 3 when given (10,4,20)
+- ✅  it should return 3 when given (10,4,20)
+- ✅  it should return 10 when given (100,10,910)
-- ✅ TODO it should return 10 when given (100,10,910)
+- ⚠ TODO it should return 10 when given (100,10,910)